ghostop14/gr-filerepeater/README.md

 # gr-filerepeater
-GNURadio block to play back files with delays between replays and/or limited replay counts.
+GNURadio block with more control over how files are played.
+Files can be started with an initial delay before starting to output data

-This block is based on the standard gnuradio File Source block with replay enhancements.
+(output 0's until the timer is hit), played with delays in between (output 0's in between), or played once then output zero's rather than just returning no samples.

 ## Building
 Build is pretty standard: